Robotics-and-Computer-Vision-Lab/RCV-Lab.src/content/authors/Tingcui_Yan/_index.md

 ---
 ### About Me
 I am an administrative assistant in Robotics and Computer Vision Lab under the direction of Prof. Hong Zhang at Southern University of Science and Technology since 07/2020.
-Main principal duties and responsibilities: Laboratory daily management, equipment procurement, financial accounting and reimbursement, daily administrative work, etc.
+Principal duties and responsibilities: laboratory daily management, equipment procurement, financial accounting and reimbursement, daily administrative work, etc.